Ninth Doctor: The Ninth Doctor Adventures

 On 9 August 2020, Big Finish announced that Christopher Eccleston would reprise his role as the Ninth Doctor for twelve new stories in The Ninth Doctor Adventures.
 Eccleston began studio recording for the first box set - Ravagers - on 14th December 2020.
 The first series, consisting of four volumes, were released between May 2021 and February 2022.

-The Ninth Doctor Adventures take place prior to the events of Rose and features the Doctor, recently regenerated following the Time War, mostly travelling alone.
-However, in the first volume the Doctor takes on a temporary companion, Nova (Camilla Beeput).
-Later in the first series, the Doctor battles Cybermen and encounters Brigadier Lethbridge-Stewart (Jon Culshaw).

-On 13th September 2021, Big Finish confirmed that Eccleston would return for a second series.
-In series two, the Doctor meets Sea Devils, reunites with Eighth Doctor companion Liv Chenka, and faces an infestation of Vashta Nerada on Earth.
-In the final episode, he rescues a young blind man named Callen (Adam Martyn) and his talking guide dog Doyle (Harki Bhambra), taking them away in the TARDIS to find a new home.
+The first three series of The Ninth Doctor Adventures take place prior to the events of Rose and feature the Doctor travelling alone.
+However, in the first volume, the Doctor encounters a woman called Nova (Camilla Beeput) who fills the companion role for a three-part story.
+At the end of the second series, the Doctor rescues a young blind man named Callen (Adam Martyn) and his talking guide dog Doyle (Harki Bhambra), taking them away in the TARDIS to find a new home.
+The pair depart at the start of the third series with the Doctor mentioning several adventures in the interim.

-The third series opens Martyn and Bhambra reprising their roles, implying that Callen and Doyle have become temporary companions as the Doctor mentions having taken them on several adventures in the interim.
-The pair depart the series in the first episode, taken in by a space colony led by Fiacra (Louise Jameson, who played Leela in the original television series).
-Later in the series, the Ninth Doctor encounters Bernice Summerfield (Lisa Bowerman).
+The Ninth Doctor also encounters past companions, including Brigadier Lethbridge-Stewart (Jon Culshaw), Eighth Doctor companions Liv Chenka (Nicola Walker) and Tania Bell (Rebecca Root), and Bernice Summerfield (Lisa Bowerman).
 In the final volume of series three, Alex Kingston joins the main cast of The Ninth Doctor Adventures, reprising her role as River Song for all three episodes.

 With the conclusion of series three in May 2024, Eccleston confirmed that this would be his final performance as the Doctor in the current The Ninth Doctor Adventures range, though he implied he would likely return to the role in the future.

 "The Big Finish experience has, to date, been enjoyable and has afforded me the chance to revisit a character I was able to bring to life almost twenty years ago.
 For now, it is time for me to return to the TARDIS and disappear for a while, but as we know, the world of the Doctor is unpredictable, so this is not a goodbye but an au revoir!"